How to Start a Clothing Brand // Complete Guide

 B. Crafting Your Vision and Mission Statement

-Your vision and mission statements articulate your brand's core objectives and purpose.
+Your vision and mission statements articulate the core objectives and purpose of your brand.

 • Vision Statement: This is your long-term aspirational goal.
 It describes what you want your brand to achieve in the future and is a source of inspiration.